sergiocallegari/PyDSM/doc/source/getting-started.rst

 Apart from the generic Python environment, there are other prerequisites too:

-Numpy_ :
+Numpy_ : A powerful library that adds vector and matrix manipulation
-    A powerful library that adds vector and matrix manipulation routines to Python.
-Currently tested with version 1.7.1, should work with other releases too.
+    routines to Python.
+Currently tested with version 1.8.2, should work with newer releases too.
+May work with previous releases.

-Scipy_ :
+Scipy_ : A package of tools for science and engineering for
-    A package of tools for science and engineering for Python.
-Currently tested with version 0.12.
-Should work with other releases too.
+    Python.
+Currently tested with version 0.14.
+Should work with newer releases too.
+May work with previous releases.

-Matplotlib_ :
+Matplotlib_ : A python plotting library.
+Currently tested with version
-    A python plotting library.
-Currently tested with version 1.3, should work with other releases too.
+    1.3, should work with newer releases too.
+May work with previous releases.

-CVXOPT_ :
+CVXOPT_ : A free software package for convex optimization based on the
-   A free software package for convex optimization based on the Python programming language.
-Currently tested with version 1.1.5.
+    Python programming language.
+Currently tested with version 1.1.7.
+Should work with newer releases too.
+May work with previous releases.

 Furthermore, the following pre-requisites may exist in case one wants to build from source (which is expected in Linux and optional in windows):

-Cython_ :
+Cython_ : A language to write C extensions for the Python
-    A language to write C extensions for the Python language.
+    language.
 This is actually necessary only for compiling the code.
-Tested with versions 0.16.x and 0.17.x, should work with later releases too.
+Tested with versions 0.20.2, should work with newer releases too.
+May work with previous releases.

 A development version of the CBlas library :
     Blas is a library of routines for performing basic vector and